-Ripple can be traded around the clock, as it does not depend on a particular market being open.
+Ripple can be traded around the clock (except weekends), as it does not depend on a particular market being open.

 Be aware, however, that using leverage to trade Ripple means you will be more exposed to changes in the price.
 Make sure that you keep stop losses in place to protect yourself against sudden price reversals and you are aware of what your total exposure to the Ripple price is.